BrDenky/AutoGuardEC/README.md

 ```bash
 pytest
 ```
-Or API tests with Postman collection (available in `/tests/postman_collection.json`).
+Or use the Postman collection available in `/tests/postman_collection.json`.

 ---